raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 * From the Samourai Wallet start screen, select mainnet and activate Tor
 * Toggle the Dojo button on to connect to your own Dojo server
 * Scan the pairing QR code displayed by your chosen Dojo implementation
-* Tap Restore an existing wallet then I have a Samourai backup file
+* Tap Restore an existing wallet
-* Carefully enter your passphrase then tap Finish
+* Restore your wallet

 ### (optional) Rescan public keys using Dojo Maintenance Tool
 If no balance is shown in your samourai wallet, it is neccessary to rescan public keys as they are not tracked by Dojo yet.